August 2023 Ohio Issue 1: Lead-up to the vote

 With this initiative quickly gaining national prominence as well as state, money began to pour in from all over, a large sum of which did in fact come from out-of-state donors.
 Both sides received a large majority of their money from out-of state, with the anti-Issue 1 group Protect Our Constitution receiving a full $4 million out of its total $4.8 million from the conservative Illinois donor Richard Uihlein.
 The pro-Issue 1 group, One Person One Vote, received $4 million of their funds from two left-leaning groups: the Tides Foundation and the Sixteen Thirty Fund.
 These funds were in addition to major donations from other national groups such as the National Education Association and the left-leaning organizer Karla Jurvetson.
 Counting all forms of funding, by the time all campaigning for Issue 1 had concluded, over $37 million was raised for influencing; $20.5 million toward the "No" side, and $17.5 million toward the "Yes" side.

 One Person One Vote sued the state in May, arguing that some of the ballot language on the issue was misleading.
 They claimed that the language was misleading for four reasons: the title implying that any form of constitutional amendment was subject to signature requirements, incomplete communication regarding the 5% county signatures requirement, the ballot not having information on what current law stated, and the word 'elevate' in the title having a positive connotation that would sway voters toward the 'Yes' side.
 The next month, the Ohio Supreme Court ruled on the matter, agreeing with the first two arguments, but not the latter two, and mandating the ballot be rewritten by the state's Ballot Board.
 The Board did so shortly afterwards and the new, final language was officially certified on May 18th.

 This Issue was the fourth in the past five years attempting to put in supermajority requirements for passing amendments, all in Republican-led states.
 Of those four, three were rejected by voters, with the fourth (in Arizona) only applying to tax-related proposals.
 The most recent failure at the time was in Arkansas, that proposal being defeated with a 59–40 split in 2022.
-The most recent full-scale passing measure was in Colorado in 2016, that inititative passing with a 55% vote.
+The most recent full-scale passing measure was in Colorado in 2016, that initiative passing with a 55% vote.